Macroassembler-AS/asl-releases/README.md

 with an extender).
 Target platforms cover a huge variety of 8- and 16-bit CPUs and microcontrollers.

-The `upstream` branch of this repository contains the source code for every publicly available [source release][src] of the C version.
+The `upstream` branch of this repository contains the source code for every publicly available [source release][src] of the C version, downloaded from the web site.
 The tools to do this and this documentation are on the `main` branch.
+There is also now a [git repo] available.
+(This was not available until recently, thus this import repo, which continues to be maintained.)

 Pull requests (to improve the import system and its documentation) are accepted for the `main` branch.
 The `upstream` branch containing the